FamilySearch/GEDCOM-registries/README.md

 - *subtype* is one of
     - the general meaning of the URI for `type: uri` files; otherwise
     - `standard` if the YAML file represents a concept from the official [FamilySearch GEDCOM 7 specification](https://gedcom.io/)
-    - `extension` if the YAML file is defined by a third party
+    - `extension` if the YAML file is not in the official specification
 - *name* is an identifier selected at time of registration

 The [registry_tools/](registry_tools/) directory contains various files and stripts for assisting in maintaining this repository.
 Notably, that includes a YAML schema validator that should be used by any new or edited YAML before it is pushed to the repository.